Wastoon/TSAL/README.md

 ## Demo

-After train the dual-model, you can fetch the similar results of teacher model and student model just like ==Youtube link== and ==Youtube link==.
+After train the dual-model, you can fetch the similar results of teacher model and student model just like [Teacher](https://youtu.be/HwdoKyxuHsk) and [Student](https://youtu.be/dDgJbw-J-gc) here.

 ## License